 Mandate fulfillment after elections

-Every 4 years you have the option to gain up to 200 influence by fulfilling a mandate as elections in a democratic empire take place periodically.
-The winner of these elections will be declaring the mandate.
+Every four years, you have the option to gain up to 200 influence by fulfilling a mandate, as elections in a democratic empire take place periodically.
+The winner of these elections will declare the mandate.

 Protectorates: Protecting empires